βFAQ

 Certainty of Development Timeline

 The Term Structure team was built in Q2 2023.
-The customized ZK Rollup solution for Primary and Secondary Markets involves intricate design.
+The customized ZK Rollup solution for Fixed-Rate Borrowing/Lending and tToken Markets involves intricate design.
 As the team expands its product offerings following the roadmap, additional enhancements are required.
 This customized solution allows us to determine our development schedule independently without relying on third-party applications.

 The Flexibility of Business Requirements